You can view and manage your user account information and settings from your profile and settings pages.

 You can also create a password from the Forgot password? link on the sign in page if you have a built-in account.

-- On the portal website, click Sign In at the top of the site.
+- In the portal, click Sign In at the top of the site.

 - Click the Forgot password? link, type your user name, and click Continue.